AngeIo/jumpcutterV3GUI/README.md

 Windows (GUI):
 run ```JumpCutterGui_AIO.exe```

+Remember that only one of the two fields (File/Folder location) should be filled, and the other should be blank.
+One is for doing individual files, and the other is for doing several videos, with in a folder.
+If using the folder option, be sure that only video files are in the folder.

 Windows (CLI):
 `fast_video.exe {video file name} --silentSpeed {float} --silentThreshold {float} --floatMargin {float}`

 Python (GUI):
 run ```JumpCutterGui_AIO.py```

 Python (CLI):
 `python3 fast_video.py {video file name} --silentSpeed {float} --silentThreshold {float} --floatMargin {float}`